noahsw/google-analytics-sdk-for-osx/README.md

 Instructions
 ------------
-1. Add your Google Analytics ID to the project pList
+1. Add your Google Analytics ID to the project pList.
+For development, using key(without quotes): "Google Analytics ID (Debug)"; For release, using key(without quotes): "Google Analytics ID (Release)".
 2. Build the framework
 3. Add the framework as a reference to your app's project